TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

 \subsection{Modelling workflow}

-For each model setting, we reconstruct the PSF in each \textit{HST} band.
-The reconstruction is initiated from a PSF estimate with a corresponding error map created from $\sim$4--6 bright stars within the \textit{HST} image.
+For each model setting, we reconstruct the PSF in each HST band.
+The reconstruction is initiated from a PSF estimate with a corresponding error map created from $\sim$4--6 bright stars within the HST image.
 The PSF reconstruction is carried out in multiple iterations with model optimization having fixed PSFs interlaced in between the PSF reconstruction iterations \ajs{(see \citet{Birrer19b} for details, and also \citet{Chen16} for a similar algorithm}.
 There is an offset between the recorded coordinates between IR and UVIS images.
 After each iteration of PSF reconstruction, we re-align the coordinate system of the IR image with that of the UVIS images using the quasar positions \citep{Shajib19}.
-Thus, we have a block of three operations constructing one unit of PSF reconstruction iteration: \begin{enumerate} \item IR-band image re-alignment, \item lens model optimization, \item PSF reconstruction. \end{enumerate} We optimize the lens model using particle swarm optimization (PSO) method \citep{Kennedy95}, which is implemented in \textsc{lenstronomy}.
-After the PSF reconstruction procedure, we perform Markov chain Monte Carlo (MCMC) sampling of the model posterior using \textsc{emcee} \citep{Foreman-Mackey13}, which is an affine-invariant ensemble sampler \citep{Goodman10}.
-We choose the number of walkers to be eight times the number of sampled parameters.
+Thus, we have a block of three operations constructing one unit of PSF reconstruction iteration: (i) IR-band image re-alignment, (ii) lens model optimization, and (iii) PSF reconstruction.

+We optimized the lens model using \reply{the} particle swarm optimization (PSO) method \citep{Kennedy95}, which is implemented in \textsc{lenstronomy}.
+After the PSF reconstruction procedure, we performed MCMC sampling of the model posterior using \textsc{emcee} \citep{Foreman-Mackey13}, which is an affine-invariant ensemble sampler \citep{Goodman10}.
+We chose the number of walkers to be eight times the number of sampled parameters.
 We run the chain for 10000 steps.
 We check for convergence of the chain by manually inspecting that the median and standard deviations of the parameters within the walkers at each step has reach equilibrium for at least 1000 steps.
 We take the walker distribution from the last 1000 steps of the chain to be the model posterior.

-We illustrate the best-fit model from the model setup with the \ajsiv{lowest} BIC value among the power-law and composite model families in Figures \ref{fig:lenstronomy_powerlaw_model} and \ref{fig:lenstronomy_composite_model}, respectively.
+We illustrate the best-fit model from the model setup with the \ajsiv{lowest} BIC value among the power-law and composite model families in Figs. \ref{fig:lenstronomy_powerlaw_model} and \ref{fig:lenstronomy_composite_model}, respectively.